HMHS Britannic: Recalled

 The Admiralty recalled Britannic back into service as a hospital ship on 26 August 1916, and the ship returned to the Mediterranean Sea for a fourth voyage on 24 September of that year.
 On 29 September on her way to Naples, she encountered a violent storm from which she emerged unscathed.
 She left on 9 October for Southampton.
-Then, she made a fifth trip, which was marked by a quarantining of the crew when the ship arrived at Mudros (now Moudros) because of food-borne illness.
+Then, she made a fifth trip, which was marked by a quarantining of the crew when the ship arrived at Mudros because of food-borne illness.

 Life aboard the ship followed a routine.
 At six o'clock, the patients were awakened and the premises were cleaned up.
 Breakfast was served at 6:30 AM, then the captain toured the ship for an inspection.
 Lunch was served at 12:30 PM and tea at 4:30 PM.
 Patients were treated between meals and those who wished to go for a walk could do so.
 At 8:30 PM, the patients went to bed and the captain made another inspection tour.
 There were medical classes available for training the nurses.